What Is a Daycare Lawsuit in Texas?

 There are several reasons why The Button Law Firm goes after abusive daycare facilities.
 First, we pursue these cases to ensure that proper safety systems are put in place so it doesn't happen to another child.
 Second, we make sure that our clients receive closure after their child has suffered a serious injury.

-Russell grew up in a household where both his parents worked full time.
+Russell grew up in a household where both his parents worked full-time.
 As a result of this, he went to daycare and after-school programs throughout much of his childhood.
-When he became a trial lawyer, he wanted to make sure that all parents who put their kids in daycare would have peace of mind that those facilities are safe and staffed with qualified childcare providers.
+When he became a trial lawyer, he wanted to make sure that all parents who put their kids in daycare would have peace of mind that those facilities were safe and staffed with qualified childcare providers.
 The Button Law Firm will not stop until all daycare facilities put safety over profits and take care of children just as well as parents or guardians would.

 If your child has been harmed by a Dallas daycare facility, reach out to us at 214-699-4409.
 Our Texas daycare negligence team is ready to handle all of your needs and answer any questions you may have.
 You can also fill out our Contact Us form with any questions you may have.
 If your child is hurt, the last thing you want to do is deal with the legal complications of suing a childcare facility.
 Let us guide you through that process so you can focus on your child’s health and your family.